-(D) "Construction" means the installation, major repair, alteration, enlargement, replacement, improvement or relocation of an individual sewage disposal systemOWTS.
+(D) "Construction" means the installation, major repair, alteration, enlargement, replacement, improvement or relocation of an OWTS.

-(5)-E) "Curtain drain" means a trench filled with drain rock that is designed to intercept and divert ambient groundwater with surface discharge via piping to another location.
-Curtain drains are typically used to dewater areas upslope of a leachfieldretaining wall or a foundation and lower the water table.
+(E) "Curtain drain" means a trench filled with drain rock that is designed to intercept and divert ambient groundwater with surface discharge via piping to another location.
+Curtain drains are typically used to dewater areas upslope of a retaining wall or a foundation and lower the water table.
 Curtain drains are also known as French drains.